Life Caged

 Project Details

-Adobe InDesign, Photoshop, Illustrator
+Adobe InDesign, Photoshop, Illustrator, After Effects, Sketchup

-Clock crafted by hand.
+Clock and Exhibit crafted by hand.

 August 2024 – May 2025